Kabul bombing: Anger as city buries dead after huge suicide blast

 As the nation grieved, Afghan President Ashraf Ghani extended his "deepest condolences" in a live televised address.
 "It was a brutal act which has caused our countrymen grief during the holy month of Ramadan," he said.

-Reporting from the city Thursday, CNN's Muhammad Lila said people were angry that so much money was spent by so many countries to safeguard Afghanistan's security and the attack still couldn't be stopped.
+Reporting from Kabul on Thursday, CNN's Muhammad Lila said people were angry that so much money was spent by so many countries to safeguard Afghanistan's security and yet the attack still couldn't be stopped.

 "The fact that this can happen in the country's capital, that a truck filled with so many explosives could just drive up and detonate.
 There's a lot of anger right now directed at officials," he said.